saidmaadan/GitHub-/README.md

 # GitHub-Users-Search
-Search users and their activities on Github build with AngularJS and Yeoman
+Search users and their activities on Github build with Yeoman generated Angular